Tow Truck Insurance Cost: Market Ranges + Calculator

 • Industry size: 35,000+ towing companies operating 210,000+ commercial motor vehicles, employing 350,000+ professionals across all 50 states.
 Industry valued at $12.5B.
 Towing and Recovery Association of America (TRAA).

 • On-Hook vs Garage Keepers — what's the difference?
 On-Hook covers the customer's vehicle while it's ON your hook in transit (theft, fire, vandalism, collision damage during the tow).
 Garage Keepers covers customers' vehicles parked on your property — your storage yard or impound lot.
 Most operators need BOTH.
-Progressive Commercial On-Hook + Progressive Commercial Garage Keepers.
+III commercial-insurance basics + III commercial-insurance basics.

 • MCS-90 endorsement: federal Motor Carrier Safety Administration requires the MCS-90 endorsement on Commercial Auto policies for any interstate towing operation hauling cargo over 10,001 lbs GVWR.
 It's NOT separate insurance — it's a filing that proves financial responsibility for cargo + public-liability damage.
 Intrastate-only operators typically don't need it.
 FMCSA insurance filing requirements.